bruno-unna/digisoft/README.md

 Since the solution was devised as a reactive application, a stack was chosen, as simple as possible but fit for purpose.
 Based on that reasoning, [Vert.x](http://vertx.io/) was selected.

+For the creation of the API specification the [Swagger Editor](http://swagger.io/) was chosen and used.
+The YAML file with the specification is included in the project source code (file `/swagger.yaml`).
+For your convenience, the docker-compose specification includes an image of the tool, ready to use on [port 9090 of the host](http://localhost:9090/).

 ### Discussion

 #### Code structure